-To ensure the Town continues towards sustainability as a Green Community, a number of residents have recently created the Sustainable Weston Working Group, dedicated to exploring town-wide governance of sustainability.
+To ensure the Town continues towards sustainability as a Green Community, a number of residents have recently created the Sustainable Weston Action Group, dedicated to exploring town-wide governance of sustainability.
 The group was invited to present to the Board of Selectmen, who expressed an interest in seeing a comparative analysis across sustainability issues between Weston and neighboring towns, as well as suggestions for any steps Weston should take.

 The presentation from the April 3, 2018 meeting sets out an overview of Weston's sustainability status, progress and governance, as compared to a diverse group of MetroWest communities, and identifies a path toward a more sustainable future for our town.